-123 California v.
+California v.
 United States, 104 F.3d 1086, 1091 (9th Cir.
 1997); Padavan v.
 United States, 83 F.3d 23, 28 (2d Cir.
 1996); New Jersey v.
 United States, 91 F.3d 463, 468 (3d Cir.
 1996) (all interpreting "invasion" as limited to an incursion by a foreign army).

 124 THOMAS DYCHE & WILLIAM PARDON, A NEW GENERAL ENGLISH DICTIONARY (16th ed.
-1777) (unpaginated), defining "invade" as to come violently, illegally, unfairly, or unjustly, into the lands, possessions, or country of another; and is commonly understood of the army of one nation coming suddenly and unprovoked into another's kingdome [sic] or country, and keeping possession of all or part thereof by violence, or driving away the cattle, making prisoners of the people, or doing other acts of hostility.
+1777) (unpaginated), defining "invade" as to come violently, illegally, unfairly, or unjustly, into the lands, possessions, or country of another; and is commonly understood of the army of one nation coming suddenly and unprovoked into another's other twelve included formal military operations, to be sure; but they also added definitions comprehending many other kinds of encroachments and intrusions.
+These definitions appear in the footnote below.125 kingdome [sic] or country, and keeping possession of all or part thereof by violence, or driving away the cattle, making prisoners of the people, or doing other acts of hostility.

 The same source defined "invasion" as "the violent, sudden, and illegal entering of an army, &c. into another's country and keeping possession, or committing hostilities."
 Id.
+All of the following dictionaries are unpaginated, and are listed alphabetically according to the authors' last names.